TheIoTLearningInitiative/IntelEdison/documentation/WeAreBimbo.md

 - Challenge
   - Let's integrate all components
   - Deliver data to our "Somos Bimbo" Dashboard by changing "ProjectName" to your "BimboProject"
-  - Change the message from ""
+  - Change the message from ""Hi!
+I'm Main!" to "BimboProject"

 # Hardware Specialist